-Level of security will be determined largely depending on the types of threat and the possible outcomes from those threats.
-Usually we start with asking where the possible threats come from and this corresponds to the type of application the card scheme is being used with.
-We would also need to decide on the level of tolerance when falsified or stolen cards are being accepted.
+The level of security required from an ID card depends on the types of threat and the possible impacts of these threats.
+The threats and their impacts will clearly depend on the type of application in which the card scheme is being used.
+When designing the application it is also necessary to decide on the level of tolerance of falsified or stolen cards, i.e. what is the maximum allowable probability that a false card will be accepted .
 The level of fault tolerance will depend on what information is being held in the database and what information is released after checking procedure.
 We must also consider the role of the identification card in the whole system and what responsibility the identification procedure holds.
 This means we need to decide whether the card is the only form of defence against attackers or only forms part of the whole defence system.
 After that we need to consider what the possible outcomes are and, same as the requirements, those should be quantified too.